Fallen Angels (comics): Planned sequel

 Marvel commissioned a sequel series in 1989, written by Jo Duffy and drawn by Colleen Doran.
 The sequel series would have jettisoned the various X-Men characters and focus instead on Chance, Ariel, Gomi, and Moon Boy; as well as introduce several new characters.
 The planned sequel however, was never published though the first two issues had been completed by Duffy and Doran.

 Volume 2

 Fallen Angels was relaunched in November 2019 as part of Dawn of X. Written by Bryan Edward Hill, and drawn by Szymon Kudranski, the initial team comprised Cable, Psylocke, and X-23.

+Cast

 Fallen Angels Members

 In 1987, the team debuted in Fallen Angels #1.

 Plot

 According to the Marvel website, new series features Psylocke who finds herself in the Mutantkind world, "but when a face from her past returns only to be killed, she seeks help from others who feel similar to get vengeance."